-This page contains useful advice and information for anyone involved in helping respond to the COVID-19 outbreak in Middlesbrough and join in the #BoroResponse.
-It will be continually updated, and we recommend you sign up for our regular ebulletins which will become more frequent.
+This page contains useful advice and information for anyone involved in helping respond to the COVID-19 pandemic in Middlesbrough and join in the #BoroResponse.
+It will be continually updated, and we recommend you sign up for our regular ebulletins.

 Advice for your organisation

-NCVO is an excellent page of resources and advice, regularly updated, to help you decide what steps you may need to take.
+NCVO has an excellent page of resources and advice, regularly updated.

 Charity Digital on communications, planning and offering reassurance and clarity to staff.